 While the High Density Scenario yields the greatest monetary impacts, it may not be the best fit for this particular property's location and context.
 Instead, the Mixed Density Scenario accomplishes many community goals as described further below, while also providing more consistency with the existing surrounding neighborhood.
-In particular, the Mixed Density Scenario provides more differentiation in housing formats (apartments, townhomes, two-family, and single-family), occupancy types (owner or renter), and affordability levels to accommodate people in various lifecycles of housing including starter homes, downsizing options, young family move up options, young professionals, etc. In total, this exercise is an illustration of the potential impacts of policy decisions on the built environment and provides context for how the City of Beloit's goals could be implemented overtime and accomplished.
+In particular, the Mixed Density Scenario provides more differentiation in housing formats (apartments, townhomes, two-family, and single-family), occupancy types (owner or renter), and affordability levels to accommodate people in various lifecycles of housing including starter homes, downsizing options, young family move up options, young professionals, etc. In total, this exercise is an illustration of the potential impacts of policy decisions on the built environment and provides context for how the City of Beloit's goals could be implemented over time and accomplished.

-Journal Of the Property of the Provide A Wider Mix Of Housing Types, Sizes, And Costs Throughout The City An overarching goal of this plan is to provide a greater variety of housing formats and build quality housing for families in all life stages and income levels.
-Housing formats can include duplexes, townhomes, TOUNG COUPLE YOUNG YOUNG TO ATT AIL HANDERS TO ATT apartments, condos, single family residences, and more.
+oes and vnhomes, Provide A Wider Mix Of Housing Types, Sizes, And Costs Throughout The City An overarching goal of this plan is to provide a greater variety of housing formats and build quality housing for families in all life stages and TOWN COUPLE YOUN A MIX OF HOUSING TO ATTAIL HEADING TO ATTAIL HEAD income levels.
+Housing formats can include duplexes, townhomes, apartments, condos, single family residences, and more.
 Introducing a variety of building types greatly increases the housing options within a neighborhood.
 This approach supports the City's vision and overarching goals in several ways.
 Life Cycle Housing.
 Housing must be provided to accommodate all stages of life and all abilities.
-Integrating life cycle and accessible housing options within Ĥ neighborhoods allows residents to upsize or downsize + \blacksquare H along with life milestones and changing situations BB CONDOS LARGE SF HOME without leaving the established social H +network of a neighborhood.
-The inclusion \blacksquare \blacksquare :: :: :: :: \blacksquare \blacksquare \blacksquare of more accessible housing across Beloit ASSISTED LIVING SMALL SF HOME MULTIFAMILY APARTMENTS supports not only the residents :: :: INDEPENDENT LIVING themselves, but also visitors who may benefit from accessible features.
+Integrating life cycle and accessible housing options within Ĥ neighborhoods allows residents to upsize or downsize \blacksquare \blacksquare Ħ \blacksquare along with life milestones and changing situations CONDOS LARGE SF HOME without leaving the established social ш ШΠ \blacksquare network of a neighborhood.
+The inclusion \blacksquare \blacksquare :: :: :: [# ШΠ \blacksquare \blacksquare of more accessible housing across Beloit ASSISTED LIVING SMALL SF SMALL SF HOME MULTIFAMILY APARTMENTS supports not only the residents INDEPENDENT LIVING themselves, but also visitors who may benefit from accessible features.
 Older adults can stay in the neighborhoods of their choice if housing more appropriate to their changing needs is available throughout the city, especially in amenity-rich areas with good walkability and proximity to healthcare, basic needs, and programing and resources for seniors.
 Ownership and Occupancy Types.
 Physical building type is only one aspect of housing variety.
 Different occupancy and ownership structures, including fee simple ownership, renting, owner-occupied two- and three- unit rentals, condominiums, co-housing, and housing cooperatives, are ways to provide residents with choices.
 The dramatic rise in housing costs and stagnant wages have made it more difficult than ever for first time home buyers and those seeking affordable housing options across all occupancy types.
 However, there are housing types that enable ownership while also creating scale that can improve affordability.